mattcfox/typescript-challenges/README.md

 1. Change to the directory of your challenge
 1. Open `challenge.ts` and read the prompt
 1. Make an attempt at a solution
+    - Only the `challenge.ts` file should be modified.
+The solution checker should be untouched.
 1. Run `yarn check-solution`
 1. If unsuccessful, go to step 4
 1. Give yourself a pat on the back